-The essence of ownership structure is its allocation of control rights among the firms' stakeholders (Grossman and Hart 1986; Hart and Moore 1990).
-This section investigates reallocation of control rights as the mechanism of performance gain, and the resulting government support and freedom to restructure.
+The essence of ownership structure is its allocation of control rights among the firms' stakeholders (Grossman and Hart, 1986; Hart and Moore, 1990).
+Thus, privatization affects a firm's performance through transferring the control rights from the government to private owners who would implement performance-enhancing restructuring.
+This section investigates this mechanism of performance gain.